tommyettinger/anim8-gdx/README.md

     - This is quite a bit faster than PATTERN, and gets almost-similar results.
     - This dither is especially sensitive to changes in ditherStrength.
 1.0f is recommended for most purposes, or maybe up to 0.25f less or more.
     - Like LOAF, this is meant to be good for animations.
+    - This is similar to BANTER, but GOURD doesn't use the "triangular-mapped" grid that BANTER does.
+  - BLUNT
+    - Very close to BLUE_NOISE, but with the checkerboard effect diminished and noise increased.
+    - This is an ordered dither, so it's meant to be good for animations, but it really does need a lot of colors in the palette to look decent.
+    - The noisiness of three blue noise textures (one per RGB channel) is much less distracting for large palettes.
+    - This handles smooth color gradients rather well.
+  - BANTER
+    - This is derived from BLUNT but uses just one triangular-mapped Bayer Matrix instead of three triangular-mapped blue noise textures.
+    - It has much more noticeable grid artifacts, but these quickly disappear as strength is reduced (but lightness gets less accurate).
+    - This still may have some grid artifacts visible even with large palettes, but pixel art tends to make them less noticeable.
+    - Gradients actually are handled pretty well here, as are animations.
+    - This is also an ordered dither.
   - Most algorithms have artifacts that stay the same across frames, which can be distracting for some palettes and some input images.
-    - PATTERN, LOAF, and GOURD have obvious square grids.
+    - PATTERN, LOAF, GOURD, and BANTER have obvious square grids.
-    - BLUE_NOISE, SCATTER, NEUE, and OVERBOARD have varying forms of a spongy blue noise texture.
+    - BLUE_NOISE, SCATTER, NEUE, OVERBOARD, and BLUNT have varying forms of a spongy blue noise texture.
 OVERBOARD shows this less.
     - DIFFUSION may have parallel vertical bars, and BURKES may have 45-degree lines appear.
     - GRADIENT_NOISE has a network of diagonal lines.
     - ROBERTS, WOVEN, and WREN have a tilted grid pattern, approximately, of lighter or darker pixels.
 This can also